-The school will follow one plan for the return of students and staff following illness, diagnosis of confirmed COVID-19 or following quarantine due to contact with a confirmed case of COVID-19.
+\The school will follow one plan for the return of students and staff following illness, diagnosis of confirmed COVID-19 or following quarantine due to contact with a confirmed case of COVID-19.
 Astor will follow the CDC recommendations and the NYC Department of Health and Mental Hygiene guidelines for return.
-This includes documentation from a health care provider following evaluation, a negative COVD-19 test, and symptom resolution.
+This includes documentation from a health care provider following evaluation, a negative COVD-19 test and documentation and completion of 10 days and no symptoms.
 The nurse and or directors will work in conjunction with the NYC Department of Health and Mental Hygiene to plan the return for staff and students in the program.